pefferen/context_node_edited_since/README.md

 ## TODO:

-- Find appropriate name for plugin (Node edit date)
+- Find appropriate name for plugin (Node date (and ask for edit/view option))
 - refactor code
 - make documentation
 - also trigger on node view (let user use default 'node' condition to choose edit of view mode.)